Skip to main content

 Key Facts

-3. The Supreme Court bench (Justices Aravind Kumar & P.B.
+3. Supreme Court bench (Justices Aravind Kumar & P.B.
 Varale) dismissed Dr Gitanjali Angmo’s habeas corpus petition as infructuous.

 Background & Context